codee-com/open-catalog/Checks/PWR050/README.md

 related to array `D`, so no specific synchronization is needed.

 The code snippet below shows an implementation that uses the OpenMP compiler directives for multithreading.
-Note no synchronization is required to avoid race conditions.
+Note how no synchronization is required to avoid race conditions:

 ```c
 void example(double *D, double *X, double *Y, int n, double a) {